 As a disclaimer to the winning times, the published route for the 2012 run appeared to be more than a bit longer than three kilometers.
 The event shirts announced that this was the 25th anniversary Jingle Bell Run, and that quarter century has been a history of long courses, short courses, and no results.
 But for a few minutes on a Saturday evening, people were out moving around the streets of Tallahassee when they could have been parked on the couch watching television.
 Count that as a win for everyone.

-- More photos of the 2011 Tallahassee Jingle Bell Run
+- A few more photos of the 2012 Tallahassee Jingle Bell Run

 - 2010 story, "Slupecki and Hagen lead a cast of thousands at the Jingle Bell 3K"

 - 2009 story, "Mizereck masters the mob at Jingle Bell Run"

 - Find upcoming races that include timing and results on the Trouble Afoot! calendar